imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

    For a few particular combinations of environment and OPCODE, the distribution of `measure_total` time follows a bi-modal distribution, where for certain values of `op_count` the execution time is far greater than the others.
    We discuss this phenomenon in greater detail later, but the observation here is that the `measure_marginal` trend is easy to recognize visually, i.e. regardless of which "mode" the data point falls into, the cost of execution increases at a stable pace as `op_count` increases.
    This prompts us to remove the bi-modality by subtracting the higher mode from the measurements which cluster around it.
-   After this procedure the marginal cost model is fitted with high confidence.
+   After this procedure, the marginal cost model is fitted with high confidence.
 5. Fit a linear regression model `measure_total_time = b + a * op_count`.
    `a` is the marginal cost estimation we are looking for.
    The model is fit separately for each OPCODE and environment.